YVSemlani/Halfblood1223.github.io/index.md

-#### Hi I'm Yash Semlani an aspiring student researcher!
+## Hi I'm Yash Semlani an aspiring student researcher!

-I created this site at the tail end of my freshman year for the purpose of documenting my activities in the future personally and professionally/
+I created this site at the tail end of my freshman year for the purpose of documenting my activities in the future personally and professionally.

 ## About Me